stellarscripts/stellar_firma_transcripts/_posts/2019-12-27-mandatorywinterholidayclientcommunique.md

 content_warnings: None
 voiced: []
 acast_url: https://play.acast.com/s/stellarfirma/mandatorywinterholidayclientcommunique
 summary: Mandatory Winter Holiday Client Communiqué <br/><br/>Incoming Message from Line Manager Hartro Piltz...
-Message reads- “So help me Trexel, if you don’t do this board forsaken message I will personally see to it that you spend the next year picking my toenails out of your soft pallet!
+Message reads- <br/><br/>“So help me Trexel, if you don’t do this board forsaken message I will personally see to it that you spend the next year picking my toenails out of your soft pallet!
 RECORD A MESSAGE FOR YOUR CLIENTS!” <br/><br/>Response from Consultant Trexel Geistman- <br/><br/>*ERROR* MESSAGE UNREADABLE, APPEARS TO BE COMPRISED OF WAILING AND GNASHING OF TEETH <br/><br/>… <br/><br/>… <br/><br/>… <br/><br/>Audio attachment received from Consultant Trexel Geistman with following notation- <br/><br/>“Take your flesh and be gone incalcitrant star devil!”
 formats:
   HTML: https://stellarscripts.tumblr.com/transcripts/s2-holiday
   Google Doc: https://docs.google.com/document/d/1fwN_yNLmwIVRku60ZUZfZevoJEQYoVAqC7xpw8PeBJU/edit